Labor Force Characteristics (CPS)

 Coronavirus (COVID-19) pandemic

-Beginning with the publication of data for March 2020, reports highlight the impact of the coronavirus (COVID-19) pandemic and efforts to contain it.
+Beginning with the publication of data for March 2020, reports highlighted the impact of the coronavirus (COVID-19) pandemic.
 See also Absences.

 Discouraged workers are a subset of persons marginally attached to the labor force.
 The marginally attached are those persons not in the labor force who want and are available for work, and who have looked for a job sometime in the prior 12 months, but were not counted as unemployed because they had not searched for work in the 4 weeks preceding the survey.
 Among the marginally attached, discouraged workers were not currently looking for work specifically because they believed no jobs were available for them or there were none for which they would qualify.
 See also Not in the labor force and Alternative measures of labor underutilization.